v5ma/selfawarenetworks/README.md

 This page is the home page of www.selfawareneuralnetworks.com and this repo contains the notes for the book Self Aware Networks, and it represents the notes that are being used to make the book.
 Critically you should know that these notes are not the book (not yet anyways).

 # NOTHING IN THIS GITHUB REPO IS EVEN CLOSE TO BEING FINISHED AS OF JUNE 17th 2022
-(please let me know if you see something wacky in the audio notes (or in any of the notes), and know that an artificial neural network replaced some of my words in the audio transcription, and that some sentences were spoken by other people, I haven't proof read every line yet.
+(please let me know if you see something wacky in the audio notes (or in any of the notes), and know that an artificial neural network replaced some of my words in the audio transcription, and that some sentences were spoken by other people, I haven't proofread every line yet.
 So let me know if you see something that should be deleted or clarified.)

 # Personal sounding journal stuff in the book notes is not necessarily true, accurate, or relevant, and will be mostly cleaned up & removed going forward.
 If you see something that looks like it belongs in a personal diary, realize two things 1.
-It doesn't mean its true, in my view the human brain procedurally generates sentences, memories, fictions and memory is not always reliable.
+It doesn't mean it's true, in my view the human brain procedurally generated sentences, memories, fictions and memory is not always reliable.
 2. I will be pruning or removing content that is off topic for the book & the institute and that includes most of the stuff that might sound personal.
 Some of it might be used in the author bio section but that should be a short section at the back of the book.

 # The key thing to remember is that while the notes are a mess today (June 17th 2022) I will be going through them on video to explain what is important & relevant, and separating the wheat from the chaff (distinguishing the valuable information from worthless stuff)
 *Note for the publication of the notes on June 17th 2022 Keep in mind these are raw notes, everything needs to be updated, organized, edited, cleaned up, before it goes into the book.
 What you see are sketches, drafts, early versions of many ideas that will be cleaned up & improved.
 This is a super early preview of what is to come.
 Like software that is pre-beta (alpha) release.
-THE POINT is to give you an early preview of what I am working on, the monumental amount of work that I am putting into the book, so can get an idea of what I am creating, and if you want, now you can help.
+THE POINT is to give you an early preview of what I am working on, the monumental amount of work that I am putting into the book, so you can get an idea of what I am creating, and if you want, now you can help.
 Over the next 5 months the book will emerge from these notes.

 # In particular many of the audio transcribed notes that start with the letter b, like b0000y, need a ton of fixes made to them, the main issue is that Google Recorder's Neural Network replaced words that I said with words that I didn't say, and that makes many of the audio notes incoherent, but they will make sense when I fix them.